 “Some people choose to focus on their dreams, rather than what the reality really is”.
 This quote represents how people choose to fixate their lives around trying to achieve a dream, a type of lifestyle and to be someone they are not naturally.
 I will discuss four main characters, and how each one shows an example of illusion, making something of themselves in order for society to be on their side.
 In the texts “The Great Gatsby” by F. Scott Fitzgerald, “Hitler In Colour” directed by David Batty, “The Landlady” by Roald Dahl and the song “Try” written by Colbie Caillat; each main character proves themselves trying to be something that they are not and hiding from reality basing their lives around a dream that is unreachable.
 Each character shows this in their own unique way, and they all have different reasons to want to be someone they cant be.

 The idea of being oblivious to reality and focusing on your dream is shown very clearly by Jay Gatsby in the novel “The Great Gatsby”, by F. Scott Fitzgerald.
 Jay Gatsby sets his life up to be seen as perfect from an outsiders view, he lives in a beautiful mansion based on the water, he has many maids and he is notorious for throwing amazing parties.
 However we learn that Gatsby is missing something in his life that was very important to him, Daisy Buchanan the women he loves and intends to be with again.
 He fell in love five years ago, an incident that was to effect the rest of his life forever.
 As he left for war, he left Daisy promising he would return to her and they would be together again.
-Daisy married Tom Buchanan, an immensely wealthy man who is racist, sexist and arrogant.
-Once Gatsby returns he buys a house directly opposite the Buchanan’s mansion across the bay, to be close to Daisy.
-We learn that everything Gatsby does, every party he throws, his purchases, the fashionable wadrobe and the destination of his home are all a scheme to bring Daisy back into his life and have her love him for good.
+Gatsby returns and Daisy has remarried.
+We learn that everything Gatsby does, every party he throws, his purchases, the fashionable wardrobe and the destination of his home are all a scheme to bring Daisy back into his life and have her love him for good.
 This could be seen as romantic gesture on behalf of Gatsby, however it is clear that he becomes so focused on his dream of Daisy that he is unable to see the reality, he doesn’t fit into her social class and doesn’t have the money to make her feel secure and happy, he moves further and further into a fantasy.
 When Gatsby learns his neighbour, Nick Caraway is a cousin of Daisys he has an instant interest in him.
-They develop a friendship and when Gatsby gets Nick to organise a lunch with Daisy, from that minute on Nick sees Gatsbys optimism and power to transform his dream to a reality.
+Nick sees Gatsbys optimism and power to transform his dream to a reality.
 When Gatsby was talking to Nick he says “can’t repeat the past?” he cried “why of course you can”.
 From this quote we can confirm that all Gatsby wants is the past, and he has to convince himself that its possible.
 Towards the end of the book Gatsby finally admits to Nick that he loved Daisy for her youth and vitality, and idolised her wealth and popularity.
 This is after Nick advises Gatsby to forget Daisy and leave Long Island as he saw the reality that Daisy was leading Gatsby on, when she would never leave her social position and wealth even though her husband was un faithful, we learn that she is more concerned about her possessions and reputation rather than to be in love with Gatsby.
 When Gatsby gets killed, he is described by Nick that he “paid a high price for living too long with a single dream”.
 This quote shows that all the events that Gatsby got him self into was all a sacrifice for Daisy.
 He fell to far into something he didn’t realise he was in.
 He never doubted his dream, he lost sense of society for too long, and even after his confrontation with Tom, and Daisys statement that she loves Tom, he can not still accept his dream is dead.
 Nick describes Gatsbys last thoughts to be disillusioned by the meaningless and emptiness of life without Daisy, without his dream.
 Nick says Gatsby must of realised “what a grotesque thing a rose is”.
 Daisy is simply beautiful on the outside yet has no moral strength or loyalty, she was an object of his dream that he failed to see past her appearance.

 The song “Try” written by Colbie Caillat, is a song that identifies young women making their self identity look good for others enjoyment and to live up to societies standards.
 In her opening line she says “Put your makeup on, get your nails done, curl your hair, run the extra mile, keep it slim so they like you, do they like you?”.
 From this quote we learn tactics women use to create an illusion of themselves.
 Makeup is a cover up of what naturally lies beneath, so is curling your hair and intending to run in order to keep skinny.
 Makeup is a right to women however it should not be used in terms to “cover up flaws”, exercise should be done to make yourself happy or to achieve a goal in sport, not to make your body something it naturally is not.
 As Coco Chanel said, “Inner beauty begins, the moment you decide to be yourself”.
 Towards the end of the song Cocos concept is represented when Colbie sings “Wait a second, why should you care what they think of you.
 When your all alone, by yourself, do you like you?”.
 This quote is showing that you need to love who you are naturally before you try project yourself as something you are not to other people.
 Colbie is trying to say you cant fear rejection from others, you must do things that make you happy and embrace who you truly are and the challenges of society.
 We learn you cant place your happiness in someone else’s hands because in the end society will rule the person you are becoming.
 This song relates to focusing on your dream rather than the reality because women dream of flawless skin, symmetrical features, long silky hair and also the idea of popularity.
 But instead they dont accept the reality and choose to ignore it inorder to achieve there dreams.
 This song can be compared to the landlady because both at the start of this song and the short story, the two characters are both intentionally pretending to be attractive to have company.
 The Landlady hides the ugly person she is inside and acts like a lovely person so she has a friend.
 Colbie is showing her fake identity to do the same thing as what the Landlady did however Colbie’s intentions are not as intense as the Landlady’s.